amithmkini/IT-FileServer/README.md

-# IT-FileServer
+## IT-FileServer

-A java client/server application used for downloading files from the server.
+A JAVA Client - Server application used for downloading files from the server.